 In my opinion, Amsterdam is one of those cities that everyone needs to explore at some point in their lifetime.
-If you plan out your time wisely, you can see and do it all in just a matter of a few days.
+If you plan your time wisely, you can see and do it all in just a few days.

 - Hidden restaurants

 - Hidden gem day trips

 - Things to do to act like a local